Michael-F-Bryan/rust-ffi-guide/book/setting_up.md

 ```

 To make it accessible from C++ we need to make sure `cargo` generates a
 dynamically linked library.
-This is just a case of tweaking our `Cargo.toml`.
+This is just a case of tweaking our `Cargo.toml` to
+tell `cargo` we're creating a `cdylib` instead of the usual library format.

 ```toml